Andrea/andrea.github.io/_posts/2014-01-20-standing-desk-day-by-day.markdown

 End of day, it's been eight and a half hours and I am pretty tired, I had a few breaks, and sat down.
 My plan was to do all coding standing and use a laptop for emails and browsing while sitting down, that plan is not working out so far, perhaps I need to try harder (some emails require my immediate attention and I didn't have the laptop setup there and then).
 By the way if someone is reading this and have a question feel free to comment or tweet at me [@silverspoon](https://twitter.com/silverspoon)

+## Day 3

+I slept like a baby ( I' also cycling 16 miles a day commuting, I assume that is a contributing factor, however the big change is the standing) I am noticing I am generally in a better mood though.

+After 8 hours of work I was really really tired.
+Sat down, I had trouble staying awake :(

+## Day 4

+Started the day with a lot of energy (and an 8 mile cycle) I m after the first half and feeling good.
+I m noticing my upper-back is really way less tense than normal (ie never noticed how tense I was) also feeling a bit of pain in my lower back, I guess it's muscle building for standing for longer because it goes away.

 More to come...